netbomo/mighty-1284p/README.md

 	- sketchbook\hardware\mighty-1284p\avr\boards.txt
 	- sketchbook\hardware\mighty-1284p\.gitignore
 	- sketchbook\hardware\mighty-1284p\README.md
 7. Move any mighty-1284p compatible 3rd party patched libs under [sketchfolder]\libraries as required.
 (Note: the mighty-1284p compatible "official" patched libs are already set-up to be used as default when using mighty-1284p by being in avr\libraries.
-If the wrong libs are being used, check to see that there aren't old versions of the patched libs still under [sketchfolder]\libraries, as those take precedence.)
+If the wrong libs are being used, check to see that there aren't old versions of the patched libs still under [sketchfolder]\libraries, as those would take precedence.)
 8. Restart the Arduino IDE.
 9. Select the desired board from the Tools > Board menu and enjoy those extra pins and all that extra memory!